MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 ### Interrupt map
 The PS/2 module generates an interrupt, whenever a keyboard event has been received.
-This interrupt is connected to bit 2 of the Interrupt Controller, see line 331 of fpga/comp.vhd.
+This interrupt is connected to bit 2 of the Interrupt Controller, see line 154 of fpga/main/main.vhd.

 ### Memory map
-The last keyboard event can be read from the address 7FE8, see line 319 of fpga/comp.vhd.
+The last keyboard event can be read from the address 7FE4, see line 280 of fpga/comp.vhd.
 There is no buffering in the FPGA, and therefore the keyboard interrupt must be serviced reasonably quickly, especially since the keyboard may generate several events back-to-back.

 ### VGA Overlay
-I've added the last keyboard event to the VGA overlay, see line 340 of fpga/comp.vhd.
+I've added the last keyboard event to the VGA overlay, see line 219 of fpga/comp.vhd.

-### Cleanup
-I've split the CPU datapath module into a number of separate files to make the hierearchy more clear.
-Basically, the datapath module itself contains no registers, only instantiated sub-blocks.

 ## Software changes